 As a solo female traveller arriving at Marrakesh Menara airport you start to get the feel for the place, there’s a buzz around and you immediately feel welcomed into the city…. later to possibly be identified as the Moroccan hassle!

-I loved my time in Morocco and would definitely visit again.
-This is a guide for anyone travelling to there to give you a bit of a heads up on what to expect from Marrakech, especially if you happen to be a solo female traveller.
+This is the ultimate ‘Marrakesh Guide’ for anyone travelling there to give you a bit of a heads up on what to expect from Marrakech, especially a few tips if you are a solo female traveller.

 Arriving into Marrakesh